History Of New York’s Fraunces Tavern

 History Of New York’s Fraunces Tavern: Revolution

-Samule Fraunces’s Tavern would become a hot spot for political discussion and a gathering place for the formation of civic clubs.
+Samuel Fraunces’s Tavern would become a hot spot for political discussion and a gathering place for civic club formation.
 See our article on How The Taverns of New York City Stirred The American Revolution for a far deeper discussion on these groups and their formations and uses of these taverns.
-The political history behind New York’s Fraunces Tavern is quite interesting because while groups like The Sons of Liberty would hold meetings at the Tavern, the Tavern had been handed over by Samule Fraunces to be run by his loyalist son in law Charles Campbell.
-The Tavern would host a whirlwind of political activity based on both sides of the conflict of the American Revolution.
+The political history behind New York’s Fraunces Tavern is quite interesting: while groups like the Sons of Liberty would hold meetings at the Tavern, Samuel Fraunces had handed it over to his loyalist son-in-law, Charles Campbell, to run.
+The Tavern would host a whirlwind of political activity from both sides of the American Revolution.

-At the end of the Revolutionary War, New York City remained the last city to have been occupied by the British.
-November 25, 1783 would be declared Evacuation Day by New York’s Governor George Clinton.
-The celebration of the removal of the British from New York City took place at Fraunces Tavern.
-About a week and a half later on On December 4, 1783, George Washington and his officers of the Continental Army met at Fraunces Tavern for Washington’s farewell.
-His work as General had been completed and he left the city as a victorious General who had led the revolutionaries to victory at the dawn of a brand new nation.
+At the end of the Revolutionary War, New York City was the last city to be occupied by the British.
+November 25, 1783, would be declared Evacuation Day by New York’s Governor George Clinton.
+The celebration of the British departure from New York City took place at Fraunces Tavern.
+About a week and a half later, on December 4, 1783, George Washington and his officers of the Continental Army met at Fraunces Tavern for Washington’s farewell.
+His work as General was complete, and he left the city as a victorious General who had led the revolutionaries to victory at the dawn of a brand-new nation.

 Washington’s Farewell by Alonzo Chappel